victor-ikeme/awesome-score-spec-examples/README.md

 ## 🎯 Why This Repo Exists

-As a platform engineer, I wanted to:
+As a platform engineer and Platform Engineering University Alumni, I wanted to:

 - Collect and standardize repeatable Score-based workload patterns
 - Showcase how platform tooling can be simple, clean, and declarative